 HEALTHCARE ORGANIZATIONS ADAPTED, COLLABORATED, AND ITERATIVELY EXPERIMENTED THROUGHOUT THE COVID-19 PANDEMIC, BREATHING LIFE INTO INNOVATION

 During a crisis, we have no choice but to show resilience and solve problems quickly.
 How did our healthcare systems manage to continue to save lives under unfamiliar and stressful conditions throughout the COVID-19 pandemic?
-Organisations achieved success not by following existing protocols, but by adapting, collaborating, and launching new ideas and processes through a build, measure, learn, and iterate approach.
+Organizations achieved success not by following existing protocols, but by adapting, collaborating, and launching new ideas and processes through a build, measure, learn approach.

 ADAPTED: UPTAKE OF DIGITAL, PROBLEM-BASED INNOVATION & FINDING NEW USES FOR OLD THINGS

 To enable continued support and care for patients throughout the pandemic, healthcare providers across the globe quickly adapted their ways of working, harnessing digital solutions including telehealth, electronic prescriptions, and enablers of remote monitoring & virtual care.
 Patients too, quickly adapted, accelerating adoption of technologies from home.